-As a Private Gynaecologist working in Harley Street, I am now seeing many more patients, who cannot access NHS GPs or are referred for NHS Gynaecology appointments.
-Vestibulitis is a difficult condition to manage, and I am struck by how much women with this condition suffer.
+As a Private Gynaecologist working in Harley Street, London.
+I am now seeing many more patients, who cannot access NHS GPs or are referred for NHS Gynaecology appointments.
+Vestibulitis is treatable but a difficult condition to manage, and I am struck by how much women with this condition suffer.

 These conditions require a face-to-face consultation with a Consultant Gynaecologist.
 This will allow me to advise you on a specific treatment plan.
 The diagnosis is made from the history, and also the characteristic findings at examination.
 Most patients tell me about a feeling of ground glass on the vulva.
 They go on to explain that even using a tampon is the most painful experience.

 When I carry out the examination, I always find a characteristic flare on the labia caused by touch, normally with a cotton wool bud.
 The pain remains and I will always treat this, but result by the end of the examination.

 Vestibulitis is treatable

 The medical treatments for Vestibulitis are both effective and transformative.
 I include in my treatment regime, the use of low dose imipramine, which is a tricyclic anti-depressant.
 This treatment is now successfully helping many women who have this condition.
 Vestibulitis is a chronic pain syndrome, and imipramine after a three month course is highly effective.